5 things you should know about AI in banking for 2026: insights from a recent panel of experts

 Banks are sitting on mountains of data they can't use.

 You have millions of hours of call center recordings.
 You have servers full of PDFs, contracts, and scanned documents.
-In the old world, this was "unstructured data."
-It was messy.
-It was dark.
-To analyze it, you needed armies of humans to manually review it file by file.
+In the old world, this was "unstructured data" - messy, dark, requiring armies of humans to manually review it file by file.

 Martinez pointed out that this is where the immediate ROI lives.

 You can feed every single call recording, every text interaction, and every email into the model.
-You can interrogate the data instantly.
 You can ask, "Show me every instance where an agent failed to read the disclosure statement," and get an answer in seconds.

 3. Stop building chatbots.
 Start building agents.